Thursday's Columns

 Not very funny.

-Not very funny at all.
+Not very funny at all, or satisfying.

 Ironically, the State of Israel was born the same year I was born.
 That’s not funny, either.
 Kind of spooky, actually.
 But Leibniz said things are destined to be better because it’s possible and what’s possible demands to exist.